There are lots of misconceptions about airfare for a trip like this. Many think there are two options:

 If you plan on traveling for a year or longer, you won’t be able to book your entire ticket regardless of which company you go with.
 Airlines only release fight prices 11 months in advance, which is why you see length restrictions on multi-stop tickets.

 An example: Let’s say you know you’re going to be starting in South America, traveling around the continent for several months, then moving on to New Zealand, but dont’know where from there.
-With Indie, you can just book those first few legs then come back and book the next few while you’re on the road.
+With companies who specialize in multi-stop airfare (i.e., not the alliances), you can just book those first few legs then come back and book the next few while you’re on the road.
 No need to set your entire trip in advance if that’s not what you want to do.
 You can do a combination of a round the world ticket and one-ways if that’s what works for you.

 I had seen the RTW ticket option but didn’t browse tickets until we decided to purchase one for our trip home.
 I was hooked and probably tried 75 different trip / country combos over a month before purchasing. – Jessica Thompson